| Safe Haskell | None |

 Creates a rule for a production that optionally produces another

 rule.
-The name for the created Rule
+The name for the created Rule is the name of the Rule to

-which this function is applied, with 'Opt
+which this function is applied, with 'Opt appended to the end.

-Example: rOptNewline
+Example: rOptNewline.

 star :: Rule t -> Rule t Source